AngleProtocol/merkl-docs/integrate-merkl/app.md

 * `Campaigns`: these are programs running on a given pool, ERC20 token, etc, over a period of time
 * `Opportunities`: these are groups of campaigns targeting the same user base (the same pool, ERC20 token, ...).
 Typically, multiple campaigns can run in parallel for liquidity providers on a pool, and these all make up an opportunity.

-Note: there are two types IDs used by merkl to identify campaigns & opportunities:
+Note: there are two types ids used by merkl to identify campaigns & opportunities:

-* campaignid: this refers to the onchain id of a campaign (in 0x... format).
-This one is not unique: there can be multiple campaigns across different chains with the same campaignid.
-It can be easily found in the opportunity description on our app.
+* `campaignid`: this refers to the onchain id of a campaign (in 0x... format).
+This one is not unique: there can be multiple campaigns across different chains with the same `campaignid`.
+It can be easily found in the [opportunities page](https://app.merkl.xyz/) by looking into a speficic opportunity and going in the campaign details, then in the "advanced" tab.

-* id (or DatabaseID): this refers to the id stored in our Database (e.g 13972358188887408622).
+* id (or `databaseid`): this refers to the id stored in our database (e.g 13972358188887408622).
 It is unique and is used to retrieve data for most of the routes.
-You can find it by using the 0x.. campaignid on this route [https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/](https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/)
+You can find it by using the 0x.. `campaignid` on this route [https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/](https://api.merkl.xyz/docs#tag/campaigns/get/v4/campaigns/)

 You can find a list of the most frequently used endpoint in the [campaign management page](https://docs.merkl.xyz/distribute-with-merkl/campaign-management)

 ## Integrating APRs Data into your frontend

-1. **Retrieve the Opportunity ID**:
+1. **Retrieve the Opportunity id**:
    *   If you're a DeFi protocol integrating APRs for **your own opportunities**, query this API route with your protocol name:

        ```